A Review of Experimental Solubilities and a General Correlation between the Temperature-Dependent Solubility and Solute and Solvent Molar Masses for Binary n-Alkane Mixtures: Introduction

 \section{Introduction}

-After more than a century of industrial hydrocarbon production, natural oil and gas resources are becoming increasingly difficult to discover and recover.
-The resulting increase in energy prices enables ever more challenging reserves to be targeted for production.
-As hydrocarbon production moves to deeper and colder waters off-shore, major challenges related to the transport of unprocessed well-streams arise.
-Transport through long sub-sea pipe-lines to processing facilities on-shore is an increasingly popular solution as technological challenges are overcome.
-Significant costs are associated with the prevention and mitigation of wax precipitation and deposition since accumulation of solid wax in the pipe-line may lead to increased operational expenses (e.g. compressors, heating, chemical inhibitors, and man-hours) and reduced production (e.g. diminished flow capacity and periods of shut-in), or in the worst-case scenario abandonment of the entire field \cite{Gluyas2003}.

-Petroleum waxes are mainly associated with the aliphatic fraction of crude oil, and normal-alkanes, forming needle-like macro-crystals, are recognized as the main contributor to deposits forming during production and transportation of oil and gas\cite{Misra95}.
-Simplified model oils are commonly utilized in wax deposition studies and for validation of mathematical models, e.g. by \citet{Singh2000}, \citet{Paso2004}, and \citet{Wu2004}.
-Being able to predict solid-liquid equilibrium in oil and gas production is paramount in developing and designing transporting and processing solutions.
-More specifically, the understanding of and successfull modelling of alkane behavior have major implications for mitigation of precipitation and deposition of petroleum waxes in the oil industry.
+Petroleum waxes are mainly associated with the aliphatic fraction of crude oil, and normal-alkanes, forming needle-like macro-crystals, are recognized as the main contributor to solid deposits forming during e.g. production and transportation of oil and gas \cite{Misra95}.
+Significant costs are associated with the prevention and mitigation of wax precipitation and deposition since accumulation of solid wax in oil pipe-lines may lead to increased operational expenses (e.g. compressors, heating, chemical inhibitors, and man-hours) and reduced production (e.g. diminished flow capacity and periods of shut-in), or in the worst-case abandonment of the entire field \cite{Gluyas2003}.
+Being able to predict solid-liquid equilibrium in petroleum systems, is paramount in developing and designing transporting and processing solutions.
+Naturally, the oil industry's need for accurate predictions of wax deposition has lead to immense research activity on e.g. thermodynamic modelling and experimental characterisation of waxy oils.
+State-of-art modelling allows accurate predictions of phase-behaviour in complex fluids, see e.g. \citet{Coutinho06, Heidariyan19, Shahdi19, Wang20}, and \citet{Ghasemi21}.

-In this paper published solubility data are reviewed, and linear regression is employed to develop a mathematical expression for predicting the solubility of normal-alkanes in normal-alkane solvents.
-The conclusion is that it is possible to approximate the solubility, below a certain solubility limit, by a function of the solvent and solute molar masses, and the system temperature.
-The developed correlation may e.g. be employed to predict the critical conditions for wax deposition in pipeflow simulators where it is impractical to perform a rigorous thermodynamic calculation.
+Simplified model oils are commonly utilized in wax deposition studies and for validation of mathematical models, e.g. by \citet{Singh2000, Paso2004, Wu2004}, and \citet{Johnsen11}.
+Although advanced, highly accurate thermodynamic models exist, for wax formation in hydrocarbon systems, the author's own experience as well as that of colleagues show that it is sometimes useful to have a quick and easy way of calculating rough estimates, without the need for extensive input data.
+This could be to e.g. evaluate suggested model oils, to initialize computational models, just produce semi-realistic data for student assignments, or whenever it is impractical to perform a rigorous thermodynamic calculation.